stream-protocol/stream-connect-framework/README.md

 1. **Installation:** Install StreamConnect by running `npm install streamconnect` or `yarn add streamconnect`.

-2. **Configuration:** Configure StreamConnect with your preferred blockchain network and e-commerce platform settings.
+2. **Configuration:** Configure **Stream**Connect with your preferred blockchain network and e-commerce platform settings.

-3. **Integration:** Begin integrating StreamConnect into your web3 applications and e-commerce platforms to unlock a world of possibilities.
+3. **Integration:** Begin integrating **Stream**Connect into your web3 applications and e-commerce platforms to unlock a world of possibilities.

 ## Usage